erajasekar/erajasekar.github.io/_posts/2016-08-01-how-to-make-great-presentations-training.md

 >     4. Summary.

 * It should pretty much be told like a story.
-* Stories are typically narrated with many surprises to keep audience attention.
+* Stories are typically narrated with many surprises to keep audience engaged.
 But rather than surprises, throw them an open question and tell them that you will get to answer at end of the session or they will able to figure it out themselves as a result of the learning.
 * Example on Software architecture training.

 ```